alves05/aplicacao_docker/README.md

 ## Licença

-Este projeto está licenciado sob a Licença MIT.
+Este projeto está licenciado sob a Licença GNU.